James VI and I: Arms

 As King of Scotland, James bore the ancient royal arms of Scotland: Or, a lion rampant Gules armed and langued Azure within a double tressure flory counter-flory Gules.
 The arms were supported by two unicorns Argent armed, crined and unguled Proper, gorged with a coronet Or composed of crosses patée and fleurs de lys a chain affixed thereto passing between the forelegs and reflexed over the back also Or.
 The crest was a lion sejant affrontée Gules, imperially crowned Or, holding in the dexter paw a sword and in the sinister paw a sceptre both erect and Proper.

 The Union of the Crowns of England and Scotland under James was symbolised heraldically by combining their arms, supporters and badges.
 Contention as to how the arms should be marshalled, and to which kingdom should take precedence, was solved by having different arms for each country.

 The arms used in England were: Quarterly, I and IV, quarterly 1st and 4th Azure three fleurs de lys Or (for France), 2nd and 3rd Gules three lions passant guardant in pale Or (for England); II Or a lion rampant within a tressure flory-counter-flory Gules (for Scotland); III Azure a harp Or stringed Argent (for Ireland, this was the first time that Ireland was included in the royal arms).
 The supporters became: dexter a lion rampant guardant Or imperially crowned and sinister the Scottish unicorn.
-The unicorn replaced the red dragon of Cadwaladr, which was introduced by the Tudors.
+The unicorn replaced the red dragon introduced by the Tudors.
 The unicorn has remained in the royal arms of the two united realms.
 The English crest and motto was retained.
 The compartment often contained a branch of the Tudor rose, with shamrock and thistle engrafted on the same stem.
 The arms were frequently shown with James's personal motto, Beati pacifici.

 The arms used in Scotland were: Quarterly, I and IV Scotland, II England and France, III Ireland, with Scotland taking precedence over England.
 The supporters were: dexter a unicorn of Scotland imperially crowned, supporting a tilting lance flying a banner Azure a saltire Argent (Cross of Saint Andrew) and sinister the crowned lion of England supporting a similar lance flying a banner Argent a cross Gules (Cross of Saint George).
 The Scottish crest and motto was retained, following the Scottish practice the motto In defens (which is short for In My Defens God Me Defend) was placed above the crest.

 As royal badges James used: the Tudor rose, the thistle (for Scotland; first used by James III of Scotland), the Tudor rose dimidiated with the thistle ensigned with the royal crown, a harp (for Ireland) and a fleur de lys (for France).